 If you’re running short on budget and looking for a kayak’s paddle you can afford, Shoreline Marine is the paddle you’re looking for.
 It comes in two colors; black and blue and I really can’t separate which one looks more decent.
 It comes in two sizes; 72 inches and 96 inches enabling you to select the paddle according to your height.
 The design is simple yet classy.

 When it comes to material, the shaft is made up of aluminum and is painted black to give it a more decent look.
-Gripping area is made up of foam making it comfortable for the user.
+The gripping area is made up of foam making it comfortable for the user.
 Drip guards are also there to prevent you from getting wet.
 The blades are 18 inches in length and 7 inches at their widest point.

 Another feature worth mentioning is that blades are of a narrower shape which is suitable for you if you want speed, but they work just fine if you take them to recreational kayaking.
 It is also a lightweight paddle so yeah good for recreational kayaking again.
-Moreover, the paddle has three locking positions enabling the feathering from zero degree to 60 degrees for both left and right blade.
+Moreover, the paddle has three locking positions enabling the feathering from zero degrees to 60 degrees for both left and right blades.

 This paddle is lightweight and is not a good choice if you are looking to kayak in heavy waves or marshy river areas and moreover, its blades are narrow and don’t really provide much speed.